red-jade/exa/README.md

 - fallback default to `tag`

-Each `mix.exs` file calls the `mix exa` task with the build scope a list of library names (atoms), containing a subset of exa libraries and some of the default support libraries.
+Each `mix.exs` file calls the `mix exa` task with the build scope, and a list of library names (atoms), containing a subset of exa libraries and some of the default support libraries.